zachweed/rz/README.md

 ### What rz Is

-`rz` is a series of classes and utility methods for applying statistics concepts through computation
+`rz` is a series of classes and utility methods for applying statistics concepts through computation.
+In other words, while existing code is there for handling statistics-related work within R lang, this work composes:

+- Composes said helper methods within modules.
+- Makes these methods available while incorporating Object Oriented principles.

 ### How rz Works